London HQ Community Fund

 - Focus on one of six priority themes - Education & Employment, Mental Health & Wellbeing, Poverty & Homelessness, Sustainable Consumption & Production, Neighbourhood, or Climate & Nature

-- Geographic specificity matters - Projects must serve South Westminster (SW1Y area) communities
+- Geographic specificity matters - Projects must serve South Westminster communities from Belgravia to the Royal Courts of Justice

 - Build business connections - London HQ represents 1,000 local businesses; highlight partnership opportunities